hotsu0p/Ultimate-Multipurpose-Discord-Bot/readme.md

 Hotsuop#0000
    * If you want your name here commint the repo and it will be added!

-## Features
+Features 🎉
-- Premium
+-✨Premium
-- Anti Nuke
+-💥Anti Nuke
-- Moderation
+-🔨Moderation
-- Owner Only
+-👑Owner Only
-- Games
+-🎮Games
-- Suggestion
+-💬Suggestion
-- Fun
+-😂Fun
-- Custom Roles
+-🧙Custom Roles
-- Developer Commands
+-🛠️Developer Commands
-- Emote Manager
+-🎭Emote Manager
-- Multi Guild
+-🌌Multi Guild
-- Giveaways
+-🎁Giveaways
-- Whitelist System
+-🛡️Whitelist System
-- Music
+-🎶Music
-- Ticket
+-🎫Ticket
-- Much More
+And much more! 🎉